otrv4/otrv4/otrv4.md

   ERROR_2:
     Not in private state message
 ```
-Note: The string "?OTR Error:" must be in at the start position of the message because
+Note: The string "?OTR Error:" must be in at the start position of the message
-at least of these reasons:
+because of these reasons:

- - The possibility for playing games with the state machine by "embedding" this string
+ - The possibility for playing games with the state machine by "embedding" this
-    inside some other message.
+   string inside some other message.
- - The potential of social engineering depending on the UI of the chat client used.
+ - The potential of social engineering depending on the UI of the used chat
+   client.

 ## Key Management